prose-im/prose-docs/src/data/guides/operating/deploy/index.md

 INDEX: 1
 UPDATED: 2025-06-15

-!!! 🚧 This guide is still a work-in-progress.

 ## Context: The architecture of a Prose Pod

 To begin with, let’s introduce you to the architecture of a Prose Pod, which will help you understand how things relate to one another.